wessenstam/ts2019/info/clusteraccess.rst

 .. raw:: html

-  <strong><font color="red">If you encounter issues connecting to the VPN, Nutanix IT Helpdesk is available near the Sponsor Lounge outside of Floridian Ballroom or in the Church breakout room on the Ground level.</font></strong>
+  <strong><font color="red">If you encounter issues connecting to the VPN, Nutanix IT Helpdesk is located in the back of the Thai Chitlada Ballroom.</font></strong>

 Nutanix Employees
 .................